abelxmendoza/MacGuardianWachdog/README.md

 ## 🎉 What You've Built

-You've created a **$30,000-60,000/year enterprise security platform** that:
+You've created a **comprehensive security suite** that:
-- ✅ Rivals commercial solutions costing thousands
 - ✅ Combines 15+ security tools seamlessly
-- ✅ Includes AI/ML capabilities usually costing $10K+/year
+- ✅ Includes behavioral analysis and pattern recognition
-- ✅ Provides automated remediation (rare in market)
+- ✅ Provides automated remediation with safety features (dry-run, quarantine, rollback)
-- ✅ Offers enterprise-grade features for FREE
+- ✅ Offers enterprise-like features for personal and small business use

-**Congratulations on building something truly valuable!** 🚀
+- ✅ Runs entirely locally with full privacy control

+**This is a valuable defensive security toolkit for macOS!** 🚀

+**Important Notes**:
+- Designed for personal/small business use, not enterprise-scale deployments
+- Requires user review of quarantined files before permanent deletion
+- Some features require macOS permissions (Full Disk Access, etc.)
+- See [SECURITY.md](SECURITY.md) and [PRIVACY.md](PRIVACY.md) for details

 ---